ryanthomasallen/ryanthomasallen.github.io/index.md

 Prior to doctoral studies at HBS, I studied Economics at BYU, served a 2-year mission in Taiwan for my church, conducted economic research on environmental health issues, managed at a nonprofit, and did a stint as data analyst at Amazon.

 As a Utah native, I like hiking, mountain biking, and skiing.
 I also enjoy reading sci-fi books and technology blogs.
-I thrive when I'm learning new skills (e.g., guitar, coding, fixing things).
-I'm having fun helping my wife build an e-commerce business.
-We live in Cambridge, MA with our 3 children.
+I thrive when I'm learning new skills (e.g., guitar, coding, fixing things), and spending time with my family.
+I live in Cambridge, MA with my wife and 3 children.

 Click the links under my picture to <a href="https://ryantallen.com/contact/" target="_blank">contact</a> me, or to see my <a href="https://ryantallen.com/research/" target="_blank">research</a> and <a href="https://ryantallen.com/teaching/" target="_blank">teaching</a> experience.